natecrow/my-destinations-api/README.md

-# Playlist API
+# My Destination API

-Backend Java Spring service that provides an API for doing CRUD operations on playlists (e.g. adding and getting songs).
+Backend Java Spring service that provides an API for doing CRUD operations on destinations (e.g. adding and getting destinations).

-This is a demo app to help me learn Java Spring and to do calls on from the frontend Playlist app.
+This is a demo app to help me learn Java Spring and to do calls on from the frontend My Destinations app.

 ## How to run

-`java -jar build/libs/playlist-api-0.0.1-SNAPSHOT.jar`
+`java -jar build/libs/my-destinations-api-0.0.1-SNAPSHOT.jar`